rowanmoul/ArchSecureDualBoot/README.md

 tpm2_policycountertimer ---session temporary-authorized-policy.session --policy temporary-authorized-policy.policy --eq resets=$(($(tpm2_readclock | sed -En "s/[[:space:]]*reset_count: ([0-9]+)/\1/p)") + 1))
 ```

-- `---session temporary-authorized-policy.session` specifies the trial session we just created.
+- `--session temporary-authorized-policy.session` specifies the trial session we just created.
 - `--policy temporary-authorized-policy.policy` specifies the file where the final policy should be saved.
-- `--eq` specifies an equality comparison
+- `--eq` specifies an equality comparison.
 - `resets=<see above>` specifies that the comparison should be done with the restarts counter and the value it should be compared with.
   - Note that the `=` here has nothing to do with the type of comparison to be done, which happens to be equality in this case.
   - The shell expansion is trimmed here for readability, but it basically uses `tpm2_readclock` to get the current `reset_count` and adds one.
 For example, if the current `reset_count` is 156, then this argument would boil down to `resets=157`